nathanmcguire/Nexus/docs/developer-guide/README.md

 Codebase Overview: Explain the structure of the codebase (e.g., nexus-react, nexus-fastapi, nexus-docs).
 API Documentation: Include details about REST/GraphQL APIs.
 Contributing Guidelines: Explain how to contribute to the project.

+## Models Documentation
+For detailed information about the models used in the project, refer to the [Models Documentation](models/README.md).